-CCSI prepared a report titled Handbook On Measuring Employment From Extractive Industry Investments.
-It outlines two modeling techniques used to estimate employment multipliers: 1) The input-output (IO) model, and 2) The computable general equilibrium (CGE) model.
-It explains the advantages, disadvantages, necessary inputs, and results associated with each model.
-Specifically using the IO model, the… read more
+CCSI prepared a report on measuring employment from extractive industry investments that outlines two modeling techniques used to estimate employment multipliers: 1) The input-output (IO) model, and 2) The computable general equilibrium (CGE) model.
+The handbook explains the advantages, disadvantages, necessary inputs, and results associated with each model.

 The employment potential of investments in extractive industry projects and land acquisitions for agriculture is often touted both by governments and by companies in support of investor-friendly policies and large-scale investments in natural resources.
 CCSI is examining how job numbers are calculated, which factors influence job creation, and the quality and sustainability of these jobs, as well as whether job creation generated from these investments is net positive.